okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-sso-integration/before-you-begin/openidconnect/prep.md

 ### Prepare an OIDC integration

 Okta uses a multi-tenant local credential system for OIDC.
-Each instance of your app integration in customer orgs has a separate set of OIDC client credentials that are used to access your application.
+Each instance of your app integration inside a customer org has a separate set of OIDC client credentials that are used to access your application.

 For example, consider a scenario where your app integration is added to ten separate customer orgs.
 Seven of those customers create a single instance of your app integration.
 However, the other three customers each create two separate instances of your app integration so they can use different configuration options.
 This creates a total of 13 (7 + (3*2)) sets of client credentials for your application that you need to track.